TW1492/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 # Transition from raw to tidy data

 This file explains the transition from the raw data resulting from the experiment explained in the code book to the tidy data file "TidyDataAverages.txt".
-The raw data are availible at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.
 We first explain the general outline of the transition and then give a detailed description of the "run_analysis.R"-script which performes the transition.
+The raw data can be dowloaded from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

 ## Outline of Transition